 - 5. The GGFI provides ratings for the green offering of financial centres calculated by a factor assessment model that uses two distinct sets of input: - Financial centre assessments: using an online questionnaire (http://greenfinanceindex.net/survey), respondents are asked to rate the penetration and quality of each financial centre's green finance offering using a ten point scale ranging from little penetration/very poor to mainstream/excellent.
-Responses are sought from a range of individuals drawn from the financial services sector, nongovernmental organisations, regulators, universities and trade bodies. - Instrumental factors: these are a range of quantitative data about each financial centre.
-These 124 instrumental factors draw on data from a range of sources and include: - Sustainability measures, including data on the development of green financial service activities in that centre; - The business environment, including legal and policy factors and statistics on economic performance; - Human capital, reflecting educational development and social factors; - Infrastructure data that reflect the physical attributes of the centre, such as air quality and local carbon emissions, or telecommunications and public transport. - 6.
-A full list of the instrumental factors used in the model can be found here.
+Responses are sought from a range of individuals drawn from the financial services sector, non governmental organisations, regulators, universities and trade bodies. - Instrumental factors: these are a range of quantitative data about each financial centre.
+These instrumental factors draw on data from 126 different sources and include: - The development of financial service activities in that centre, including data on sustainable and green finance; - ♦ The business environment, including legal and policy factors and statistics on economic performance; - ♦ Human capital, reflecting educational development and social factors; - Environment and infrastructure data that reflect the physical attributes of the centre, such as air quality and local carbon emissions, or telecommunications and public transport. - 6.
+A full list of the instrumental factors used in the model is attached at annex 1.
 Due to the way in which the factor assessment model operates, several indices can be used for each area of interest.
 Neither of these sets of inputs in themselves would allow the creation of a valid index and we use an approach which combines these data in creating the GGFI.